This post may contain affiliate links. Please see my disclosure policy for details.

 Ah, old Saigon.

-Ho Chi Minh is another city which is swarming with scooters and super busy but it’s beautiful chaos!
+Ho Chi Minh is another city that is swarming with scooters and super busy but it’s beautiful chaos!

 Here, you can visit the moving War remnants museum, shop in the markets and visit Bui Ven Street for bars and food.